 PFF 531: Teaching Practicum and Portfolio

 You must have completed the course, Transdisciplinary Pedagogy for Ethical Education (listed as PFF 530 or TNDY 430), to enroll in this course as it is a prerequisite for PFF 531 Teaching Practicum and Portfolio.

 Course Description: This class structures your progress through the teaching practicum and completion of all the teaching portfolio items for the College Teaching Certificate.
 In this course, you will apply the principles and frameworks from “Transdisciplinary Pedagogy for Ethical Education” into practice.
 The class is presented through an online, asynchronous format with coaching modules and a structured assignment submission and feedback process.
 Using the work that you began in “Transdisciplinary Pedagogy for Ethical Education”, you will complete your teaching philosophy statement, diversity statement, and sample course design and syllabus.
 In addition, you will develop a sample learning management system course and a teacher-scholar website.
 The course culminates in a final integrated reflection of your entire PFF journey toward becoming an inclusive, future-focused educator.

 If you cannot take on the full demands of the certificate, you can build your own portfolio of teaching tools and resources, course syllabi, and useful documents like a sample course or teaching philosophy statement for your job search through our consulting and coaching service.
-You can also just attend PFF 530 for professional development without taking PFF 531.
+You can also just attend PFF 530 or TNDY 430 for professional development without taking PFF 531.